bluesky-social/feed-generator/README.md

 Some examples:

 ### Reimplementing What's Hot
-To reimplement "What's Hot", you may subscribe to the firehose & filter for all posts & likes (ignoring profiles/reposts/follows/etc).
-You would keep a running tally of likes per post & when a PDS requests a feed, you would send the most recent posts that pass some threshold of likes.
+To reimplement "What's Hot", you may subscribe to the firehose and filter for all posts and likes (ignoring profiles/reposts/follows/etc.).
+You would keep a running tally of likes per post and when a PDS requests a feed, you would send the most recent posts that pass some threshold of likes.

 ### A Community Feed
-You might create a feed for a given community by compiling a list of DIDs within that community & filtering the firehose for all posts from users within that list.
+You might create a feed for a given community by compiling a list of DIDs within that community and filtering the firehose for all posts from users within that list.

 ### A Topical Feed
 To implement a topical feed, you might filter the algorithm for posts and pass the post text through some filtering mechanism (an LLM, a keyword matcher, etc.) that filters for the topic of your choice.